pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Document._getObjectString(xref)

-      or

    .. method:: Document._getXrefString(xref)

-      PDF documents only: Return the string ("source code") representing an arbitrary object.
+      Return the string ("source code") representing an arbitrary object.
 For stream objects, only the non-stream part is returned.
 To get the stream content, use :meth:`_getXrefStream`.

       :arg int xref: XREF number.